-245 B. In addition, health maintenance organizations shall annually submit to the Commissioner, to make 246 available to consumers who make health benefit enrollment decisions, audited data consistent with the 247 latest version of the Health Employer Data and Information Set (HEDIS), as required by the National 248 Committee for Quality Assurance, or any other quality of care or performance information set as 249 approved by the Board.
-The Commissioner, at his discretion, may grant a waiver of the HEDIS or other 250 approved quality of care or performance information set upon a determination by the Commissioner that 251 the health maintenance organization has met Board-approved exemption criteria.
-The Board shall 252 promulgate regulations to implement the provisions of this section.
+B. In addition, health maintenance organizations shall annually submit to the Commissioner, to make available to consumers who make health benefit enrollment decisions, audited data consistent with the latest version of the Health Employer Data and Information Set (HEDIS), as required by the National Committee for Quality Assurance, or any other quality of care or performance information set as approved by the Board.
+The Commissioner, at his discretion, may grant a waiver of the HEDIS or other approved quality of care or performance information set upon a determination by the Commissioner that the health maintenance organization has met Board-approved exemption criteria.
+The Board shall promulgate regulations to implement the provisions of this section.

-253 C. Every medical care facility as that term is defined in § 32.1-102.1 that furnishes, conducts, 254 operates, or offers any reviewable service shall report data on utilization of such service to the 255 Commissioner, who shall contract with the nonprofit organization authorized under this chapter to collect 256 and disseminate such data.
-For purposes of this section, "reviewable service" shall mean inpatient beds, 257 operating rooms, nursing home services, cardiac catheterization, computed tomographic (CT) scanning, 258 stereotactic radiosurgery, lithotripsy, magnetic resonance imaging (MRI), magnetic source imaging, medical rehabilitation, neonatal special care, obstetrical services, open heart surgery, positron emission 259 260 tomographic (PET) scanning, psychiatric services, organ and tissue transplant services, radiation therapy, 261 stereotactic radiotherapy, proton beam therapy, nuclear medicine imaging except for the purpose of 262 nuclear cardiac imaging, and substance abuse treatment.
+C. Every medical care facility as that term is defined in § 32.1-102.1 that furnishes, conducts, operates, or offers any reviewable service shall report data on utilization of such service to the Commissioner, who shall contract with the nonprofit organization authorized under this chapter to collect and disseminate such data.
+For purposes of this section, "reviewable service" shall mean inpatient beds, operating rooms, nursing home services, cardiac catheterization, computed tomographic (CT) scanning, stereotactic radiosurgery, lithotripsy, magnetic resonance imaging (MRI), magnetic source imaging, medical rehabilitation, neonatal special care, obstetrical services, open heart surgery, positron emission tomographic (PET) scanning, psychiatric services, organ and tissue transplant services, radiation therapy, stereotactic radiotherapy, proton beam therapy, nuclear medicine imaging except for the purpose of nuclear cardiac imaging, and substance abuse treatment.

-263 Every medical care facility for which a certificate of public need with conditions imposed pursuant to 264 32.1-102.4 is issued shall report data on (i) the total amount of charity care, as defined in 265 § 32.1-102.1, that the facility provides to indigent persons; (ii) the number of patients to whom charity 266 care is provided; (iii) the specific services delivered to patients that are reported as charity care; and 267 (iv) the portion of the total amount of charity care provided that each service represents.
-The value of charity care provided to individuals pursuant to this subsection shall be based on the provider reimbursement methodology utilized by the Centers for Medicare and Medicaid Services for 268 269 reimbursement under Title XVIII of the Social Security Act, 42 U.S.C. § 1395 et seq.
-Notwithstanding 270 271 the foregoing, every nursing home as defined in § 32.1-123 for which a certificate of public need with 272 conditions imposed pursuant to § 32.1-102.4 is issued shall report data on utilization and other data in 273 accordance with regulations of the Board.
+Every medical care facility for which a certificate of public need with conditions imposed pursuant to § 32.1-102.4 is issued shall report to the Commissioner data on charity care, as that term is defined in § 32.1-102.1, provided to satisfy a condition of a certificate of public need, including (i) the total amount of such charity care the facility provided to indigent persons; (ii) the number of patients to whom such charity care was provided; (iii) the specific services delivered to patients that are reported as charity care recipients; and (iv) the portion of the total amount of such charity care provided the portion of the total amount of such charity care provided that each service represents.
+The value of charity care reported shall be based on the medical care facility's submission of applicable Diagnosis Related Group codes and Current Procedural Terminology codes aligned with methodology utilized by the Centers for Medicare and Medicaid Services for reimbursement under Title XVIII of the Social Security Act, 42 U.S.C. § 1395 et seq.
+Notwithstanding the foregoing, every nursing home as defined in § 32.1-123 for which a certificate of public need with conditions imposed pursuant to § 32.1-102.4 is issued shall report data on utilization and other data in accordance with regulations of the Board.

-The Commissioner shall also negotiate and contract with a nonprofit organization authorized under \$ 32.1-276.4 for compiling, storing, and making available to consumers the data submitted by health maintenance organizations pursuant to this section.
+The Commissioner shall also negotiate and contract with a nonprofit organization authorized under § 32.1-276.4 for compiling, storing, and making available to consumers the data submitted by health maintenance organizations pursuant to this section.
 The nonprofit organization shall assist the Board in developing a quality of care or performance information set for such health maintenance organizations and shall, at the Commissioner's discretion, periodically review this information set for its effectiveness.